Tutorial on amortized optimization: Training an amortization model on a sphere

-\textbf{Optimizing the gradient-based loss.} Finally we choose to optimize the gradient-based loss $\gL_{\rm obj}$ as the objective and model are tractable and easily differentiable. \Cref{fig:sphere} shows the model's predictions starting with the untrained model and finishing with the trained model, showing that this setup indeed enables us to predict the solutions to \cref{eq:sphere-opt-con} with a single neural network $\hat y_\theta(x)$ trained with the gradient-based loss.
+\textbf{Optimizing the gradient-based loss.} Finally, it is reasonable to optimize the gradient-based loss $\gL_{\rm obj}$ because the objective and model are tractable and easily differentiable. \Cref{fig:sphere} shows the model's predictions starting with the untrained model and finishing with the trained model, showing that this setup indeed enables us to predict the solutions to \cref{eq:sphere-opt-con} with a single neural network $\hat y_\theta(x)$ trained with the gradient-based loss.

 \textbf{Summary.} $\gA_{\rm sphere}\defeq (f\circ \pi_{\gS^2}, \R^3, \gX, p(x), \hat y_\theta, \gL_{\rm obj})$